Colors of the Caucasus

 This intimate, friendly tour will have a maximum of 12 PARTICIPANTS to ensure the best possible experience.

-The tour is 16 days and 15 nights, including the arrival day in Tbilisi and the departure day from Baku for the 2021 tour and arrival day in Baku and departure day from Tbilisi for the 2022 tour.
-The tour dates are June 15–June 30, 2021 and 2022.
+The tour is 15 days and 14 nights, including the arrival day in Baku and the departure day from Tbilisi.
+The tour dates are June 1–June 15, 2023.

 Stay in 3- and 4-star hotels and guesthouses in both countries, selected for location, service, and atmosphere, and level of comfort.
 Your accommodation reflects the culture and personality of the destination – such as a historic building that now houses a hotel in Baku’s Old Town and a rustic family-owned guesthouse, designed in the local style, in the remote village of Lahij.
 Note that the tour price is based on double occupancy.
 If you are a single traveler, we highly recommend that you register early as the number of single rooms available on the tour may be limited.